-12.3.1 Draft decision to harmonise prices
+12.3.1 Decision to harmonise prices

 We consider it is reasonable to set harmonised prices across the LGA rather than separate prices for the former Council areas.
 The nature of the costs involved in providing the services (eg labour and materials) means the costs are unlikely to change greatly based on the location in which the service is provided.
-Some costs (such as transportation), would differ on a case-by-case basis, but we consider it is unfeasible to estimate these differences.
+Some costs (such as transportation), will differ on a case-by-case basis, but we consider it is unfeasible to estimate these differences.

-12.3.2 Draft decision on miscellaneous service prices
+12.3.2 Decision on miscellaneous service prices